 Every great adventure needs a soundtrack.
-When I strut around “the city,” the experience is heightened by listening to songs about New York on my headphones.
+When I strut around the city, the experience is heightened by submerging myself in songs that capture what it is to live, love, survive and thrive in New York.
 Here is my New York City playlist:

 1. Begin – Ben Lee